 - Identify the purpose and outcomes of the meeting

-- Coordinate the logistics and set-up the meeting room
+- Coordinate the meeting logistics, design the room layout, and set-up the meeting room and any equipment

 During the meeting, the facilitator: